 But what books for teachers should you know about?

-Let’s take a look at some books that could benefit your teaching career.
+Let’s take a look at some books that could help in your next teaching role and beyond.

 7 Books for Teachers that You Should Actually Read